ysjiang4869/swagger2postman/README.md

 6. Run update
     In project root folder, open command line and run `node index.js -s test`
-    you can also install as gloabl cli. run `sudo npm link` in root folder, then use `apih -s xxx` everywhere!
+    you can also install as gloabl cli. run `sudo npm link` in root folder, then use `apih -s test` everywhere!

 ### TODO